 Mineral pitch resin must be purified for human consumption.
 It cannot be taken “raw” because in nature it is always mixed with substances, which cannot be ingested.
-Pebble, sand, natural fiber must be “washed out” to produce the resin.
+Pebble, sand, the natural fiber must be “washed out” to produce the resin.

 Both Shilajit and Mumie and any genuine Mineral Pitch are made from the same raw material.
 Sometimes companies propone a myth, that both substances are different, which is not true.
 Clinically and chemically they are practically identical and almost an equal amount of studies was done on both Mumie and Shilajit.

 Traditionally there are two main methods to purify native Shilajit.
-In the first, the simple water extraction process is used repeatedly on pitch-bearing rock.
+In the first, the simple water extraction process is used repeatedly on the pitch-bearing rock.
 The resulting solution is filtered to remove water-insoluble impurities.
 The filtered extract is then concentrated, either by direct heating or exposure to sunlight.
 During the heating process, a layer of pure resin forms in the filtrate.
 This layer is skimmed off, and the heating is continued until another layer forms, which is skimmed off in its turn.
 These heating and skimming steps are repeated three or four times.

 All resin manufacturers use the heat process in one or the other way.
 Direct heating by sunlight is usually not used because it is virtually unsustainable for larger manufacturing quantities, where consistent quality and processing time are essential.
 Regardless, of which method is used genuine mineral pitch if prepared properly always shows outstanding efficacy.

 Pürblack is considered to be the third generation of mineral pitch.
-Traditionally manufactured resins are considered to be the first generation, commercially mass manufactured resins are considered to be the second.
+Traditionally manufactured resins are considered to be the first generation, commercially mass-manufactured resins are considered to be the second.
 The difference between the third-generation mineral pitch is that it is the closest to the “natural” state of the resin in nature.
 The third-generation Resin is made with a low-temperature, high purity refining process, which permits to retain the broad range of naturally occurring constituents, which are often lost or destroyed with first and second generations.
-For detailed description of how Pürblack is made you can review our Patent application featured on www.purblack.com
+For a detailed description of how Pürblack is made you can review our Patent application featured on www.purblack.com

 Adaptive Energy-Pürblack.
 Copyright 2014.
 All rights reserved.